What is Knowledge Management

 AllAnswered organizes your team knowledge by communities.
 You can create communities for groups, departments, products, projects, or any common interest.
 A community can be either an open community or a private community.
 An open community is open to all your team members, whereas a private community can only be accessed by invitations.
 Private communities are designed to keep certain information confidential.
 Community moderators are the owners of each community.
 They are responsible to keep community members engaged, make sure content stay updated, and follow up on workflow tasks if needed.

-Within each community, you can create three types of content -
+Within each community, you can create two types of content -

 - Posts - posts are designed to capture tacit knowledge.
 The most commonly used posts are Q&As.
 It works very much like Quora or Stack Overflow, but is optimized for organization internal use.
 You can also create other posts such as polls, surveys, discussions, and announcements.